 Why Do I Start My New Habits in January?

-I don’t have yard work or fun outside activities vying for my attention, all the holiday “extras” are done and over, Dave and the older kids are back to school, and I always seem to have a break in the requests of my time from church, school, etc. from the middle of January through the end of February.
+I don’t have yard work or fun outside activities vying for my attention, all the holiday “extras” are done and over, Dave and the kids are back to school, and there’s always a lull in my schedule from mid-January through mid-March.

-Of course, I continue pursuing and honing the healthier habits all year long (and into the foreseeable future) but those first 6 weeks are crucial to my success because THAT’S when I form the new habit (and get rid of old habits).
+Of course, I continue pursuing and honing the healthier habits all year long, but those first 8 weeks are crucial to my success because THAT’S when I form the new habit (or get rid of an old habit).

-But Why Only ONE New Habit A Year?
+But Why Only 1 New Habit Each Year?

-As I mentioned above — change is hard and not something I enjoy.
+Change is hard and not something I enjoy (can you relate?)
 Too much change at once and I’m ready to throw in the towel before I even get started.

 - one small change